-PHT 105 PHARMACEUTICAL CALCULATIONS (4 Credits)
+PHT 105 PHARMACEUTICAL CALCULATIONS (4 Credits) - Not Designed to Transfer

-This course is a mathematics review with calculations encountered in pharmacy practice, to include converting between measurement systems, interpreting, dosage calculation methods, routes of administration, various dosage calculations, and calculations in special care areas.
-Prerequisite(s): MTH 101, PHT 101
+This course explores common pharmacy calculations, to include converting between measurement systems, interpreting medication orders, routes of administration, and dosage calculations, including special populations.
+Prerequisite(s): None

-PHT 110 INTRODUCTION TO DISEASE & PATIENT CARE (4 Credits)
+PHT 110 INTRODUCTION TO DISEASE & PATIENT CARE (4 Credits) - Not Designed to Transfer

 This course focuses on the fundamental principles relating to etiology, nature, prevention, and control of both communicable and non-communicable diseases in human populations.
-A special emphasis will be placed on disease prevention and health promotion with regards to high-risk diseases of modern society.
-Lastly, vaccinations and public health genomics will be included.
+The course will be organized by body system and will provide the basic fundamentals needed to understand the organization and function of the human body.
 Prerequisite(s): PHT 101

-PHT 150 PHARMACOTHERAPEUTICS I (4 Credits)
+PHT 150 PHARMACOTHERAPEUTICS I

+(4 Credits) - Not Designed to Transfer